About the Artist in Residence Science Program

 The 2019 Artist in Residence Science residency

-The 2019 Artist in Residence Science Mural Project involves a short residency, concept development and mural installation managed by the Science and Technology Division at the Ecosciences Precinct in collaboration with Dutton Park State School.
+The 2019 Artist in Residence Science Mural Project involved a short residency, concept development and mural installation managed by the Science and Technology Division at the Ecosciences Precinct in collaboration with Dutton Park State School.

 The 2017–2018 Artist in Residence Science residency